 Defaulted to ON, turning this mode on will generate the "Altitude Acquired" callout each time the selected altitude is reached in the Altitude Selector.
-Additionally, if a "CHK ALT" alert is generated due to an altitude deviation beyond the Chk ALT Alert Margin, "Altitude Acquired" will be annunciated again when returning to the selected iOS Background Alerts Table:
+Additionally, if a "CHK ALT" alert is generated due to an altitude deviation beyond the Chk ALT Alert Margin, "Altitude Acquired" will be annunciated again when returning to the selected altitude.